Quaver/Quaver.Blog/_posts/2018-09-20-dev-updates-pause-solution.md

 ### Reiterating The Issue

-If you're lost about this whole pausing thing, don't worry!
+If you're lost about the whole pausing thing, don't worry!
 We'll explain everything briefly here.

 **Note: The following content on pausing is only applicable to ranked leaderboard scores.
 You will NOT be able to pause in our competitive, elo-based ranking system OR any other multiplayer setting where you are playing against others in real-time.**